How 'dark' were the Dark Ages of Europe?

 However, many modern historians dispute this label, arguing that it perpetuates a biased, oversimplified view of the period.

-The 'dark' narrative, they contend, tends to ignore the era's many accomplishments in favor of a focus on its difficulties and crises.
+The 'dark' narrative, they contend, tends to ignore the era's many accomplishments and instead emphasizes its difficulties and crises.

 For example, historians like Pierre Riché and Peter Brown argue for a nuanced understanding of the era, highlighting the considerable intellectual, cultural, and technological developments.